bycrea/php-cli-sitemap-generator/readme.md

 ## PHP CLI Sitemap Generator (XML)

-Use generator.php to generate XML Sitemap from online website
+Use to generate XML Sitemap from online website

 ### Configuration